Quality

 audits

 An examination of an organization's activities or products to determine if it is following policies as claimed.
-Audits are often used to measure an organization's compliance with a Quality Management System.
+Audits are often used to measure an organization's compliance with quality standards.

 benchmarking